 Despite a golf holiday being for just that, the beauty of visiting somewhere new is exploring all it has to offer.
 Discover the area’s history and culture by taking in some of the local sights and booking an excursion.
 You may also want to spend some time unwinding and golf resorts are the perfect place for this.
 Many offer spas and wellness centres so be sure to schedule in some time to truly relax.

 Naturally, a golf holiday requires you to take a bit more than you would for a normal getaway.
 Clothes-wise, ensure you have enough items which can be worn on and off the course.
 And, when it comes to equipment, it’s usually a matter of preference.
-Generally, resorts offer high quality equipment hire and at a reasonable price.
+Generally, resorts offer high-quality equipment hire and at a reasonable price.
 But, many golfers prefer using their own set of clubs.
-If this is what you’re intending on doing, get planning early as transporting your equipment can be pricey and you’ll need to pay for specific golf insurance.